Polymer/old-docs-site/app/3.0/start/first-element/intro.md

 To install the element's dependencies and run the demo:

-1. Run `yarn install` from the repo directory:
+1. Run `npm install` from the repo directory:

     ```
-    yarn install
+    npm install
     ```

     This installs the components and dependencies required to use the Polymer library and other web components.

-    You will now see an extra folder named `node_modules` and an extra file named `yarn.lock`:
+    You will now see an extra folder named `node_modules` and an extra file named `package-lock.json`:

     <pre>
     README.md